OpenKore/openkore/openkore/trunk/README.txt

 - Added ability to locate data files from multiple possible locations.
 - Added lockdown mode.
 - Fixed the 'followBot' feature.
-- Added 'StorageZeny' for storage, and 'zeny' in 'SelfCondition'.
+- Added 'minStorageZeny' for storage, and 'zeny' in 'SelfCondition'.
   (thanks to 4epT and piroJOKE)
 - Added serverType 19 and 20 to support pRO Valkyrie
 - Added 'teleportAuto_useItemForRespawn' if set to 1 Kore will use